saxess-software/DataFactory-Knowledge-Center/2a. Basic SQL Commands/TABLE - create permanent or temp Table.md

+# Permanent Tables

+IF OBJECT_ID('Demotabelle') IS NOT NULL
+DROP TABLE Demotabelle

+# Temporary Tables

 A #Table is a temporary table which lives and is visible only for connection which created this table.

 There is also a ##Table, which lives till restart of SQL Server Service and is viewable for all.